The wild-romantic Gleirsch Gorge in the Karwendel Nature Park narrates about periods of time long gone by

-In the Olympic Region of Seefeld, in the south east of Scharnitz in the Karwendel Alpine Park, there is an impressive natural phenomenon, which is the Gleirsch Gorge.
-Once upon a time tree trunks were transported along this gorge in the Karwendel mountain chain, while today it represents a popular hiking destination.
+In the south east of Scharnitz, in the Karwendel Alpine Park, there is an impressive natural phenomenon, which is the Gleirsch Gorge.
+Once upon a time tree trunks were transported along this gorge, while today it represents a popular hiking destination.

-The Neder Trail takes you to the entrance of the gorge.
-From a geologic point of view, the Gleirsch Gorge (Gleirschklamm, in German) is a particularly interesting place - the grey-white rock layers date back to the Triassic and the Jurassic.
-The power of the Gleirsch brook has eaten away the layers and brought to light various mussels and testimonies of earlier times.
+The hiking path starts at the parking space in the Karwendel Mountains.
+After the church, the Neder Trail takes you to the entrance of the gorge.
+From a geologic point of view, the Gleirsch Gorge (Gleirschklamm) is a particularly interesting place - the grey-white rock layers date back to the Triassic and the Jurassic.
+The power of the Gleirsch brook has eaten away the layers, and brought to light various mussels and testimonies of earlier times.